u-hajin/web-practice/google-home-clone/README.md

 - Arranging 4 elements into a line.
 - Placing top right corner.
 - profile image circle crop
+- Underline appear when pointing Gmail and 이미지 (a tag).
 - Gray circle appear in the background when pointing google app icon and profile image.